Student Life and Services

 Drawing its inspiration from LAU’s mission to educate the whole person, the Office of the Dean of Students is charged with providing students with opportunities for academic growth and personal development in order to enrich their overall experience at LAU.
 Each student is seen as a professional-in-training, deserving high-quality service and personalized attention.

-The New Student Orientation and Registration Programs (NSORP) are organized by the Office of the Dean of Students at the beginning of the fall and spring semesters.
+The New Student Orientation & Registration Program (NSORP) is organized twice annually by the Office of the Dean of Students, at the beginning of the fall and spring semesters.

-The New Student Orientation and Registration Program aims to
+The New Student Orientation & Registration Program aims to:

 - introduce students to various academic programs, services and activities that support their academic and personal success,